skedastik/ty-levels/README.md

 #### `Find Etag` 🔎

 If you have live reload enabled, you can use the `/find` command in-game to reveal your target in VS Code.
-You will be prompted to allow the 'ty-levels' extension to open relevant URIs.
+You will be prompted to allow the "ty-levels" extension to open relevant URIs.
 Check "do not ask me again" and click **Open**.

+#### Automatic etag regeneration ✨

+Copying and pasting tagged elements?
+No problem.
+Any pasted tags will be regenerated automatically.

 #### Other commands

-For a full list of VS Code commands, see the extension [README](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels).
+For a full list of commands, see the extension [README](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels).

 ### B. File structure